Tools of the Running Trade

-When you’re training to run a half marathon, it really helps to measure your progress from run to run and week to week.
+When you’re training to run a race like the Kaiser Permanente Half Marathon, 10K and 5K, it really helps to measure your progress from run to run and week to week.
 But how do you do that if you don’t know how far or how fast your typical run is?
-Of course, you can guesstimate, says Kaiser Permanente physical therapist Briana Soo, but it works a lot better and is a lot more motivating to keep track.
+Of course, you can guesstimate, says Kaiser Permanente physical therapist Brian Soo, but it works a lot better and is a lot more motivating to keep track.

 “Like a lot of guys I love technology and gadgets, so for me it makes training a lot more fun,” says Soo.